-The entrance to the facility is on Saratoga Avenue, which is the major access road to the facility.
+The entrance to the facility is on First Avenue, which is the major access road to the facility.
 The trucks that travel the daily routes between the facility and Safety-Kleen customers use the two-lane approach driveway.

-The Service Center currently has 1 box truck, 4 single cab semi truck tractors, 3-28' tractor/trailer units, 1 cube van and 2 bulk tank trucks based at the facility.
+The Service Center currently has 3 box trucks and 1 bulk tank truck based at the facility.
 The number of route vehicles may vary due to business needs.
 Traffic generated by Safety-Kleen's operations does not have a major impact on the traffic volume of adjacent and nearby roadways, or the routes the trucks travel.